Notre Dame Rugby Football Club: Behavioral incidents

 The university placed the rugby club on probation twice in the 1980s as a result of bad behavior.
 The combined weight of these events and inexcusable misconduct during the 1995 spring season ultimately led to the club's disbandment on August 3, 1995.

 South Bend Old Boys RFC

 Tom McGinty, Dave Bishop, and John Friskel started a club team in the fall of 2000, eventually dubbed the South Bend Old Boys RFC, after playing for the South Bend blues the previous year and longing for a university-affiliated team.
-This club was successful over the next three years at scheduling matches with high-profile teams like Michigan, Michigan State, and Tennessee, surviving and competing (and racking up an impressive record) as a self-supporting club carpooling to away games.
+This club was successful over the next three years at scheduling matches with high-profile teams like Michigan, Michigan State, and Tennesse.

+They were also a frequent supporting club carpooling to away games.